pond/dnd/party_ripa/journals/campaign_7/part_42.md

 Francesc manages to grapple and overcome the deer; that's it!
 We tie it up.

 Done.
 Thorin can't cast Healing Spirit - concentration, he's holding Polymorph!
 He gets 26.
 Still pretty terrible - only 44 hp of 98! - but all we can do right now.
+Seeing his predicament, Francesc helps with a Healing Spirit which over the course of the next minute helps him with 24hp more.
 Penny self-heals via Cure Wounds for 13, swapping Channel Divinity to get that spell slot.
 She's only got 3 spells left, in total, with no hands-on pool and no other Channel Divinity uses, and no healing potions.

 Gertrude guards the entrance to the summoning chamber.
-Arturo checks for hidden doors with Francesc's help, then moves on to start looting!
-They find no door or similar on the wall.
+Arturo checks for hidden doors with Francesc's help, intending to then move onto looting!
+They spend a minute or so but find no door or similar on the wall...
 But they still have a suspicion.
 They figure - spend more time and do it again; another minute goes by.
 This time Francesc's investigation - albeit with a luck point! - is 25.

 Arturo was right!